ankaAR/bestiario5e/_creatures/death-tyrant.md

 ***Eye Rays.*** The death tyrant shoots three of the following magical eye rays at random (reroll duplicates), choosing one to three targets it can see within 120 ft. of it:

 1. Charm Ray.
-The targeted creature must succeed on a DC 17 Wisdom saving throw or be charmed by the death tyrant for 1 hour, or until the death tyrant harms the creature.
+The targeted creature must succeed on a DC 17 Wisdom saving throw or be hechizado by the death tyrant for 1 hour, or until the death tyrant harms the creature.

 2. Paralyzing Ray.
-The targeted creature must succeed on a DC 17 Constitution saving throw or be paralyzed for 1 minute.
+The targeted creature must succeed on a DC 17 Constitution saving throw or be paralizado for 1 minute.
 The target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.

 3. Fear Ray.
-The targeted creature must succeed on a DC 17 Wisdom saving throw or be frightened for 1 minute.
+The targeted creature must succeed on a DC 17 Wisdom saving throw or be asustado for 1 minute.
 The target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.

 4. Slowing Ray.
 The targeted creature must succeed on a DC 17 Dexterity saving throw.
 On a failed save, the target's speed is halved for 1 minute.
 In addition, the creature can't take reactions, and it can take either an action or a bonus action on its turn, not both.
 The creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.